avrilpryce/avri-fi-music-player-app/README.md

 Being an avid music & entertainment tech-lover, I wanted to create a little something of my own to get a better understanding of how the apps I use and love every day actually work.

 Avri-fi is a simple music app with my top five favorite tracks that gets me motivated to slay the day.
-The UI is inspired by the Spotify and Apple mobile music streaming interfaces.
+The UI is inspired by the Spotify mobile app.

 For this project, I took it back to basics to solidify my knowledge of Vanilla Javascript, HTML, and CSS/SCSS.
 A sprinkle of jQuery is also used to toggle on/off the player controls so you can see the backing video.